Getting started with Tehama Administration

 - If there is a need to send the link manually, you can use the invitation link presented.

-See the 'Resend member invite' section in the Organization User Guide for more details.
+See section 'Resend member invite' in the Organization User Guide for more details.

-Only the Admin user and Org/Room Managers of an organization can delete a member of the organization.
+Only the Org Admin user and Org/Enclave Managers of an organization can delete a member of the organization.
+Check the description of your custom role, to see if you can perform this action.

 Note: If the organization has enabled Single Sign On (SSO) and SCIM user provisioning as its authentication method, delete or un-assign members from Tehama in the identity provider used.
-(See Single Sign On (SSO) and SSO User Provisioning in the Authentication User Guide for more information.)
+(See the section SSO User Provisioning in the Corporate Single Sign On (SSO) Authentication and User Provisioning page for more information.)

 Should you need to delete existing members, follow these steps: